 bbb-conf is BigBlueButton’s configuration tool.
-It makes it easily for you to modify parts of BigBlueButton’s configuration, manage the BigBlueButton system (start/stop/reset), and troubleshooting potential problems with your setup.
+It makes it easi for you to modify parts of BigBlueButton’s configuration, manage the BigBlueButton system (start/stop/reset), and troubleshoot potential problems with your setup.

 As a historical note, this tool was created early in the development of BigBlueButton.
-Early on in its development as BigBlueButton grew, the core developers wrote this tool to quickly update BigBlueButton’s configuration files for setup and testing.
+The core developers wrote this tool to quickly update BigBlueButton’s configuration files for setup and testing.

 bbb-conf is located in

 /usr/bin/bbb-conf.
-If you are a developer, we recommend taking look through the source for
+If you are a developer, we recommend taking a look through the source code for

 If you type